Bomb threat: History

 Bomb threats were used to incite fear and violence during the American Civil Rights Movement, during which leader of the movement Martin Luther King Jr. received multiple bomb threats during public addresses, and schools forced to integrate faced strong opposition, resulting in 43 bomb threats against Central High School in Arkansas being broadcast on TV and the radio.

 Motivations

-Supposed motives for bomb threats include: "humor, self assertion, anger, manipulation, aggression, hate and devaluation, omnipotence, fantasy, psychotic distortion, ideology, retaliation," and creating chaos.
+Supposed motives for bomb threats include: "humor, self assertion, anger, manipulation, aggression, hate and devaluation, omnipotence, fantasy, and psychotic distortion, ideology, retaliation," and creating chaos.
 Many of the motives based on personal emotion are speculative.
-Many bomb threats that are not pranks are made as parts of other crimes, such as extortion, arson, or aircraft hijacking.
+Bomb threats that aren’t intended to be pranks are often made as parts of other crimes, such as extortion, arson, or aircraft hijacking.
 Actual bombings for malicious destruction of property, terrorism, or murder are often perpetrated without warning.

 Ideological

-Bomb threats may be motivated by political or religious ideology and ideological differences, including political party and criticism, abortion, animal testing, eco-terrorism, and use of nuclear power.
-The aim of these threats is to draw attention to certain causes or incite fear and unrest among those who support causes in opposition to the threatener's views, Some threats are racially-motivated, while others are made against houses of worship or research and medical facilities.
+Bomb threats may be motivated by political, religious, and ideological differences.
+These include political issues, abortion, animal testing, eco-terrorism, and use of nuclear power.
+The aim of these threats is to draw attention to certain causes or incite fear and unrest among those who support said causes.
+Some threats are racially motivated, while others are made against houses of worship or research and medical facilities.